LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/1. Cloud Computing Fundamentals/Module_01.md

 ## Learning Objectives

-* Discuss Cloud Computing
+* Discuss Cloud computing.
-* Compare and contrast physical, virtual, and cloud architectures
+* Compare and contrast physical, virtual, and cloud architectures.
-* Define Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS)
+* Define Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).
-* Detail advantages to leveraging the cloud
+* Detail advantages to leveraging the cloud.

 Link to this section can be found [here](https://youtu.be/UBn_xsmcRmo).